In Tribute: Veterans

 Republic of Vietnam Campign Ribbon W/ Device (1960)

+Active Duty-- I was commissioned an Ordanance Officer by training with a supply specialty.
 I was a unit Commanding Officer three (3) times, with commands at Fort Hood, TX; Fort Lewis, WA; and in Stuttgard, Germany.
 I held staff positions at both the Battalion and Brigade levels.
+While in Thailand and Germany, I held supply officer positions responsible for Divisional assets.

 Active Reserve Duty-- I was a Logistical Senerio writer/trainer for Guard and Reserve unit training throughout the United States.
 At my unit in Houston, TX, I prepared training programs for the units and then went into the field with the soldiers and conducted their training.
 They were rated on their ability to pass the required levels of instruction.